Class focuses on keeping joints flexible in old age

 One class in the Carroll Country region of Maryland is now working to help older adults combat the disease by developing exercise techniques specifically for those who have it.
 The gentle fitness routines keep limbs moving so that motion, joint flexibility and strength are better maintained.

-If older adults with arthritis are looking for a way to stay safe in their homes as they age, they may also want to invest in a medical alert system.
-This device can be used to instantly send a personal emergency response message if one suffers from a fall.
+If older adults with arthritis are looking for a way to stay safe in their homes as they age, they may also want to invest in a fall-detection monitoring system.
+Medical alert systems are wearable devices that can instantly send a personal emergency response message if one suffers from a fall.

 Special fitness classes can be useful as well.